Board of Directors

 Corteva Agriscience

-Piero Barone received his PhD from the University of Perugia, Italy in 2002 where he worked on the cytological and molecular characterization of a female sterility trait in alfalfa (M. sativa L.).
-During his PhD program, as part of an exchange program with the University of Georgia, he spent one year in Wayne Parrott lab where he developed transgenic alfalfa lines expressing the bacterial citrate synthase gene for aluminum tolerance.
-In 2003 he became a member of the lab of Jack Widholm at the University of Illinois, Urbana-Champaign as Postdoctoral Research Associate working on a novel selection system based on a feedback-insensitive anthranilate synthase α-subunit of tobacco (ASA2) for nuclear and plastid transformation.
-In 2008 he joined Chromatin as Research Scientist where he designed and validated multiple selection and transgenic event regeneration protocols with a variety of corn, sorghum and sugarcane germplasms with both the company’s mini‐chromosome technology and other gene constructs.
-He coordinated the activities for both internal and external corn transformation projects and contributed to the isolation of centromere‐associated sequences for cotton, sorghum and sugarcane.
-In 2014 he joined the Monocot Transformation Team at Dow AgroSciences where he worked on multiple trait discovery projects for the evaluation in maize of new mode of action for the below ground product concept.
-In his role he also managed transformation programs to support various technology development projects using the Zinc Finger gene targeting tool.
-In 2018 he relocated to Johnston where he joined the Molecular Engineering group at Corteva Agriscience leading the transformation activities for the genome editing technology development in maize.
-Piero has been an active member of the Society where he has contributed in many roles: he has coordinated the Plant Biotechnology Post-Doctoral Oral Presentation Competition, chaired multiple sessions in the Annual Scientific Meeting, served on both the Plant Biotechnology Section Program and Development Committee (2017-2019) , and most recently served as Vice President (2020-2022).
+Piero Barone earned his PhD from the University of Perugia, Italy, in 2002.
+During his doctoral program, he focused on the cytological and molecular characterization of a female sterility trait in alfalfa (M. sativa L.).
+As part of an exchange program with the University of Georgia, he spent a year in Wayne Parrott’s lab, where he developed transgenic alfalfa lines expressing the bacterial citrate synthase gene for aluminum tolerance.
+In 2003, he joined the lab of Jack Widholm at the University of Illinois, Urbana-Champaign, as a Postdoctoral Research Associate.
+There, he worked on a novel selection system based on a feedback-insensitive anthranilate synthase α-subunit of tobacco (ASA2) for nuclear and plastid transformation.
+In 2008, Piero became a Research Scientist at Chromatin, where he designed and validated multiple selection and transgenic event regeneration protocols using various corn, sorghum, and sugarcane germplasms.
+He contributed to both internal and external corn transformation projects and participated in the isolation of centromere-associated sequences for cotton, sorghum, and sugarcane.
+In 2014, he joined the Monocot Transformation Team at Dow AgroSciences, working on multiple trait discovery projects related to maize evaluation for new modes of action in below-ground product concepts.
+His role also involved managing transformation programs using the Zinc Finger gene targeting tool.
+In 2018, Piero relocated to Johnston, where he joined the Molecular Engineering group at Corteva Agriscience.
+He is currently the Capability Leader of the Genome Editing group in the Biotechnology Function of Corteva R&D. Piero has been an active member of the Society where he has contributed in many roles: he has coordinated the Plant Biotechnology Post-Doctoral Oral Presentation Competition, chaired multiple sessions in the Annual Scientific Meeting, served on both the Plant Biotechnology Section Program and Development Committee (2017-2019) , and most recently served as Vice President (2020-2022).

 Vice President